withtangent/docs/docs/intro.md

 # Tangent

-Tangent is a new starter theme (currently in development) for WordPress.
+Tangent is a new starter theme (currently in beta) for WordPress.
 [withtangent.com](https://withtangent.com)

+## Built for the Block Editor

+Tang

+## Built for Modern WordPress

+## Built for Developers

 ## License